Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.ProgrammableConnectivity/README.md

 ## Examples

-You can familiarize yourself with different APIs using [Samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/programmableconnectivity/Azure.Communication.ProgrammableConnectivity/samples).
+You can familiarize yourself with different APIs using [Samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/communication/Azure.Communication.ProgrammableConnectivity/samples).

-### Key concepts for each example
+### Key concepts

 For each call that you make to APC with the SDK, you will follow the same pattern:
 * Create a client and sub-client for your use case (sim-swap/location/number-verification/device-network)